vinhngx/aiperf/docs/cli_options.md

 ```
 ```
 ╭─ Tokenizer ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ TOKENIZER --tokenizer                                      The HuggingFace tokenizer to use to interpret token metrics from prompts and responses.
+│ TOKENIZER --tokenizer                                      The Hugging Face tokenizer to use to interpret token metrics from prompts and responses.
 The value can be the name of a     │
 │                                                            tokenizer or the filepath of the tokenizer.
 The default value is the model name.                                           │
 │ TOKENIZER-REVISION --tokenizer-revision                    The specific model version to use.
 It can be a branch name, tag name, or commit ID. [default: main]                        │
 │ TOKENIZER-TRUST-REMOTE-CODE --tokenizer-trust-remote-code  Allows custom tokenizer to be downloaded and executed.
 This carries security risks and should only be used for             │
 │                                                            repositories you trust.
-This is only necessary for custom tokenizers stored in HuggingFace Hub. [default: False]           │
+This is only necessary for custom tokenizers stored in Hugging Face Hub. [default: False]           │
 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```
 ```